MatBasford/data/themes/Local Councillors/readme.md

 ## Features

-- Links LSOAs with Electoral Wards using ONS best fit methodology
+- Links LSOAs with Electoral Wards using ONS best fit lookup spreadsheet for the relevant date
 - Includes deprivation data from the 2019 English Indices of Deprivation
 - Provides party affiliation of councillors using Electoral Commission party codes
 - Tallies councillors per party in individual wards